|

 modern world is to survive.
 We should turn away from apologetic

-By living in a spirit of forgiveness, we not only uphold the core value of
+A spirit of forgiveness upholds the core value of

-citizenship but also find the path to social membership.
-Happiness comes
+citizenship and finds a path to social membership.
+Happiness comes from

 The God of the Koran is not a lenient God.
 In His Koranic manifestation,